kushtrimh/zana/CONTRIBUTING.md

 Thank you for taking time to contribute to Zana.

-In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
+In this guide, you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.
 The guide will also show you how to set up your local environment for making changes to, building and testing Zana.

 By participating to Zana, you are expected to uphold our [Code of Conduct](./CODE_OF_CONDUCT.md).